oofSauceHere/nathan/README.md

 # nathan
-This code listens to Discord audio for words ending in "er" and outputs the following audio to the microphone: "___er?
+This program listens to outgoing audio for words ending in "er" and outputs the following audio to the microphone: "___er?
 I hardly know 'er!"
 Uses gTTS for text-to-speech and whisper for speech recognition.

 ---